adrienperonnet/typos/README.md

 ```

 So, in practice, if you want to change a plane ticket from:
-- Adrien to Pierre you'll have to make 9 phone calls to claim for a typo in your firstname
+- Adrien to Pierre you'll have to make 9 phone calls to claim for a typo in your first name
 - Adrien to Maxime you'll have to make 11 phone calls to claim for a typo.
 2 of those phone calls might be harder because they required a 2-letters change.